Advertiser Disclosure

 This depends on whether you have a current Amazon Prime membership.
 If you do, the Prime Visa card may be best.

 If you don’t already have an Amazon Prime membership, you’ll want to weigh the pros and cons of getting one before deciding which card is best.
-If you’ll utilize many of the other perks Prime membership offers (free Prime shipping, Prime Video, streaming music, etc.), then it’s likely the Prime card is best.
-If you won’t utilize any of the Prime perks and won’t make a ton of Amazon purchases over the course of a year, then the Standard Amazon Rewards Visa Signature Card may be your best bet.
+If you’ll utilize many other perks Prime membership offers (free Prime shipping, Prime Video, streaming music, etc.), then the Prime Visa card is likely best.
+If you won’t utilize any of the Prime perks and won’t make a ton of Amazon purchases over a year, then the standard Amazon Visa card may be your best bet.

 Is it hard to get approved for the Amazon credit card?

-The general consensus from popular credit card review sites is that a consumer will likely need a “good” credit score to be approved for the Amazon Visa Signature cards.
-However, applicants are reviewed on a case-by-case basis, and reports have been confirmed of customers receiving approval with credit scores in the mid 600s.
+You will likely need a good credit score to be approved for the Amazon credit cards.
+However, applicants are reviewed on a case-by-case basis, and reports have been confirmed of customers receiving approval with credit scores in the mid-600s.

 INSIDERS ONLY: UP PULSE